colinaut/action-table/README.md

 If you want to filter based on values different from then content then add `dataset-filter` attribute with the filter values to the td.
 This is useful for when you have a cell that displays date and time but you only want to filter by the date.

 ```
-<action-table-filter-menu col="Column Name"></action-table-filter-menu>
+<action-table-filter-menu name="Column Name"></action-table-filter-menu>
 ```

 **Attributes:**

-* col - the name of the column to filter
+* name - the name of the column to filter.
+Alternately
 * label - the label to display.
 Defaults to the column name
 * options - (optional) to override the generated menu add a list of options as a comma delimited string.
 * type - the menu type.
 Defaults to 'select', can also be 'checkbox' or 'radio'.